 6.6.8 to incur, agree and pay any expenses in connection with the Institute’s objects and undertakings.

-6.6.9 to co-operate or collaborate with any other Association,
+6.6.9 to co-operate or join, with the sanction of a General Meeting, any other Association,

-Institute, Corporation or Society in promoting any Act of Parliament, Royal Charter, Provisional or Statutory Order, Order-in-Court, or Letters Patent or other authority, or any movement calculated to benefit the study of, and research in Electrochemistry, Electrometallurgy, Surface Finishing, Surface Engineering and other related Material Sciences.
+Institute, Corporation or Society in promoting any Act of Parliament, Royal Charter, Provisional or Statutory Order, Order-in-Court, or Letters Patent or other authority, or any movement calculated to benefit the study of, and research in Electrochemistry, Electrometallurgy, Surface Finishing and other related Material Sciences.

 6.6.10 to raise any loan or loans, with the sanction of a General Meeting to secure the fulfilment of any contract or engagement of the Institute upon any security and terms authorised by such meeting and issue any debentures to secure the same.